Width

 Min Width

-Try changing the horizontal size of the box to see how wide it can be at the minimum size.
+Try changing the horizontal size of the box.

 32